ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why we chase meaning endlessly.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on self-discovery as a moving target.

 ---